-She looked down on the face of a young Ton woman framed just above the butcher’s runoff, her full features painted with white and black ash.
-Thick red bands enhanced slanted eyes; gore clouted the corpse’s loosely-held wedgepoint sword and misted away in the red stream, red silk tassels streaming in current like loose-torn veins.
-Hours underwater had rusted the sword’s steel hideous orange.
+She stared down at a young Ton face framed just above the butcher’s runoff, the full features painted with white and black ash.
+Thick red bands enhanced slanted eyes; gore clouted the corpse’s loosely-held wedgepoint sword and misted away in the red stream, red silk tassels swaying like loose-torn veins.
+Hours underwater had rusted the sword’s blade hideous orange.

 Rust-filled gashes latticed the dead woman’s armor where exposed steel met river-water, platelets stained bloody where a spear-thrust took her belly.
 The platelets were split apart and driven into the wound, a slit leaking no longer.
 The warrior was little older than Divari.
-She shuddered, and walked on while scanning the riverbed.
-There was too little water to explain the sodden soil rising up each side.
+She shuddered and walked up the riverbed, its waters too shallow to explain the sodden soil at each bank.

-A wall of corpses in white-lacquered lamellar marked with a single red blossom on the shoulder dammed the river ahead, and what trickled through the gaps held little of water.
+A wall of corpses dammed the river ahead, all wearing white-lacquered lamellar marked with a single red blossom on the shoulder.
+What trickled through gaps between them held little of water.
 They leaned into the current over broken twenty-four-foot pikes, fingers bound to shafts by death-rigor.
-White banners with the red blossom stirred in the low breeze, some sagging from broken staves.
-Dead marked the muddy banks of the river bed, leaning on subtropical ferns and sprawled over stones.
+White banners with the red blossom stirred in the low breeze, most sagging from broken staves.
+Dead marked the muddy riverbanks, crushed subtropical ferns, sprawled over stones.

 “Holding action,” Venor said, surveying them.
 “Not sure what they thought they’d accomplish.
 Just opened their flank for Jasczynks’s shock troops.”

-The head of her guard was a hawk-nosed cavern-cheeked man with a respectable tan and what her father called “earthy diction.”
-His blond hair lay hidden beneath a sturdy kettle-helm.
-Plates extended down over his ears, protecting the sides of his head; a black bevor covered his chin.
-He carried a well-oiled, heavily-notched arming sword, but the sheer slaughter made him nervous.
+The head of her guard was a hawk-nosed, cavern-cheeked man with a respectable tan.
+Divari’s father called his diction “earthy.”
+A sturdy kettle-helm hid his blond hair.
+Plates over his ears protected the sides of his head; a black bevor covered his chin.
+He carried a well-oiled, heavily-notched talon-sabre, but the sheer slaughter made him nervous.

 He pointed to straggling dead further upriver past the corpse-dam, most fallen face-first with open wounds in the back.
-The gesture clattered his dark plate and stirred his golden surcoat bearing the red javelet of Tresamer.
+The gesture clattered dark plate and stirred the golden surcoat bearing Tresamer’s red Javelet.
 “Can’t blame them too much.
 Sairo kept a tight hand.
 Doubt any of her band were prepared to take over when she went under the scythe.”

 Teman citizen-soldiers lay somewhat sparser than Sairo dead.
 Their bloodless fists clutched halberds and poleaxes, maces and flails; some had swords as sidearms.
-They wore black gambesons trimmed blue at the shoulders and hem.
-The thick padded-linen jackets were knee-length, splotched in battle’s grime.
-For perhaps fifteen pounds of weight they stopped bludgeoning strikes and weaker cuts, but a skilled swordsman might cut killing deep, and they availed nothing against thrusts: plenty of holed-through dead proved that.
+They wore black Ceslonian gambesons trimmed blue at shoulders and hems.
+The thick padded-linen jackets were knee-length, splotched by battle-grime.
+They softened bludgeoning strikes and thwarted weaker cuts, but skilled swordsmen might cut killing deep, and they availed nothing against thrusts: plenty of holed-through dead proved that.